summarizing and graphing data in spss#

 the Compute Variable dialog.

 Under Target Variable, type the new variable name (Tmean).
 Next, enter the formula to use to calculate the new variable by typing in a formula like you might on a calculator - you can also use a number of pre-programmed functions.
-For now, though, we can basically type in the formula above as-written:

 (Tmax + Tmin) / 2